hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 Cucumber uses the Gherkin plain language parser to describe tests.
 Further details may be explored at https://cucumber.io/.
 Additionally, cucumbers BDD approach is explained here https://cucumber.io/docs/bdd/

+### Requirements

+-   Java (JDK 11 and above recommended), can follow https://sdkman.io/install for instructions

 ### Test Execution

 Tests can be compiled and run by running the following command from the root folder